krishaamer/green-filter-research/research/literature/sustainability.md

 ## Ecological Indicators of the Biosphere {#ecological-indicators-of-the-biosphere}

-Earth’s physical systems are very sensitive to small changes in temperature, which was not understood until 30 years ago McKibben (2006).

 *Sustainability* was first mentioned in (Hannß Carl von Carlowitz, 1713) in the context of forestry and discussing sustainable forest management in his seminal book *Sylvicultura oeconomica*.
 The field is known today as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (Peter Kareiva et al., 2011).

-The 1987 United Nations’ Brundtland Report (Our Common Future) defined sustainable development: “Development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (World Commission on Environment and Development, 1987).
+Aldo Leopold proposed the idea of *land ethics* as *“\[a\] thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
+It is wrong when it tends otherwise”* in his seminal book A Sand County Almanac(Leopold, 1972).
+The 1987 United Nations’ Brundtland Report (Our Common Future) defined sustainable development as *“Development that meets the needs of the present without compromising the ability of future generations to meet their own needs”* (World Commission on Environment and Development, 1987).

-Aldo Leopold proposed the ideas of land ethics.
-“A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
-It is wrong when it tends otherwise.” in A Sand County Almanac (Leopold, 1972 ).

 Dinerstein et al. (2017) identifies 846 terrestrial ecoregions.

-Anon.
-(2022a) reports 27.4% of Earth’s land area is covered by forests; highest rates of deforestation happened in tropical rainforests of South America and Africa, mainly caused by agricultural cropland expansion (50% of all deforestation) and grazing land for farm animals to produce meat (38,5%), totaling close to 90% of global deforestation.

 Sustainability can be measured using a variety of ***ecological indicators***.